 Cheers to Love & Food

 Nikki Turner (Jen Lilley - Harvest Love) is a talented chef, the trouble is she has never managed to get the break to prove it, struggling to find work whilst dreaming of owning her own restaurant one day.
-When she lands a job in the kitchen of her idol Holly Hanson (Peri Gilpin - Crossroads: A Story of Forgiveness) it seems that Nikki's luck may have finally changed especially when after a rocky start she ends up befriending executive chef Paul Dellucci (Brendan Penny - Magical Christmas Ornaments).
-When Nikki discovers that Holly is unscrupulously stealing her recipes and passing them off as her own it leads to not just Nikki getting fired but also Paul as Holly fears they will show her up to be a fraud.
+When she lands a job in the kitchen of her idol, Holly Hanson (Peri Gilpin - Crossroads: A Story of Forgiveness), it seems that Nikki's luck may have finally changed especially when after a rocky start she ends up befriending executive chef, Paul Dellucci (Brendan Penny - Magical Christmas Ornaments).
+When Nikki discovers that Holly is unscrupulously stealing her recipes and passing them off as her own it leads to not only Nikki getting fired but also Paul as Holly fears they will show her up to be a fraud.
 But together these new friends strike out on their own with their own pop up restaurant.

 I have to hand it to the people who make Hallmark movies because they know exactly what their movies are about, they know what their audience like, and they know how to take a familiar set up and still keep it entertaining.
 Take "A Dash of Love", this Hallmark romantic comedy serves up the familiar theme of love in the kitchen and as such not only does that immediately conjure up images of romance over a plate of pasta but being a Hallmark movie you of course know where it is going to end up with Nikki and Paul ending up in love and both doing what they enjoy doing, which is cooking.